-The majority of Taiwan's inhabitants are descendants of immigrants from Mainland China, particularly from the southeastern coastal provinces of Fujian and Guangdong.
-Taiwan is also home to a small population of indigenous people, who are descendants of the islands' original inhabitants.
+The majority of Taiwan's inhabitants are descendants of Han Chinese immigrants, particularly from the southeastern coastal provinces of Fujian and Guangdong.
+Taiwan is also home to a small population of Austronesian aboriginal people, who have inhabited the island since pre-historic times.
+Spanish, Dutch, and Japanese colonists have also left important historical impacts on the island.
+As for Religion in Taiwan, most people have a Daoist-Buddhist mixed belief system -93%, while there is 5% Christianity and 2.5% other.